k9mil/oculus-monitor/README.md

 2. In the command line, enter "pip install -r requirements.txt" (if that doesn't work, try pip3 instead of pip)
 3. Run the file via "python oculus.py" (once again, try python3 if python does not work!)

+After you confirmed that the file is working, you can tweak the settings inside the **camera_config.json** file, provided in the repo.
+As well as that, if you wish to receive notifications from the Monitor mode, you have to change the Discord Webhook to your desired webhook.

 ## Modes

 There are two modes for Oculus.